digiscot/digiscot-website/pages/festival.md

 * Orkney, March 17th 2015 - for further information and booking please [click here](http://www.scvo.org.uk/events/digiscotfest-orkney/).
 * Shetland Islands, March 30th 2015

-If you would like to sign up for any of these events please email [digital@scvo.org.uk](digital@scvo.org.uk).
+If you would like any more information on our events please email [digital@scvo.org.uk](digital@scvo.org.uk).

 <a href="http://www.scvo.org.uk/events" class="btn btn-primary btn-lg">See other SCVO event listings</a>